 Instructions

-- Pour batter into prepared pan.
-Bake in preheated oven for 45 minutes or until a toothpick inserted into the center comes out with just a few moist crumbs.
+- Bake: Pour batter into the prepared pan, smoothing the top evenly.
+Bake for 45–50 minutes, or until a toothpick inserted into the center comes out with a few moist crumbs attached.

 Can I use fresh lemon juice in place of the lemon extract and how much?
 Thank you.